-- Abstract: Mutual information (MI) plays an important role in representation learning.
+Abstract: Mutual Information (MI) plays an important role in representation learning.
 However, MI is unfortunately intractable in continuous and high-dimensional settings.
 Recent advances establish tractable and scalable MI estimators to discover useful representation.
-However, most of existing methods are not capable of providing accurate estimation of MI with low-variance when the MI is large.
-We argue that estimating gradients of MI is more appealing for representation learning than directly estimating MI due to the difficulty of estimating MI.
-Therefore, we propose the Mutual Information Gradient Estimator (MIGE) for representation learning based on score estimation of implicit distributions.
-It exhibits a tight and smooth gradient estimation of MI in the high-dimensional and large-MI setting.
+However, most of the existing methods are not capable of providing an accurate estimation of MI with low-variance when the MI is large.
+We argue that directly estimating the gradients of MI is more appealing for representation learning than estimating MI in itself.
+To this end, we propose the Mutual Information Gradient Estimator (MIGE) for representation learning based on the score estimation of implicit distributions.
+MIGE exhibits a tight and smooth gradient estimation of MI in the high-dimensional and large-MI settings.
 We expand the applications of MIGE in both unsupervised learning of deep representations based on InfoMax and the Information Bottleneck method.
-Experimental results have indicated the remarkable performance improvement in learning useful representation.
+Experimental results have indicated significant performance improvement in learning useful representation.

 Keywords: Mutual Information, Score Estimation, Representation Learning, Information Bottleneck